cositools/cosi-data-challenges/README.md

    - Public releases help with community building before COSI data is released

 ## Getting Started
-The only software requirement for DC3 is [cosipy](https://github.com/cositools/cosipy).
+The only software requirement for DC4 is [cosipy](https://github.com/cositools/cosipy).
 A general introduction into cosipy, including installation instructions, can be found in the [cosipy-intro](cosipy-intro/README.md) directory.
 For a general introduction into analyzing data from Compton telescopes see [Compton-telescope-data-analysis-intro](Compton-telescope-data-analysis-intro/README.md).
 Note that cosipy is part of the larger COSITools, which is a broad collection of COSI data analysis tools, documentation, and verification data sets.
 COSITools can be installed by following the installation instructions [here](https://github.com/cositools/cosi-setup).
 This also includes MEGAlib, which is the main software program used for running simulations.
 However, unless you need MEGAlib and/or COSITools for other reasons, it's highly recommended to just install cosipy.

 This year's Data Challenge is based on 3 months of exposure time, for an equatorial orbit at an altitude of 530 km, with a pointing that rocks between $\pm 20^\circ$ from the Earth zenith.
 The simulated data products are provided in FITS file format, and are hosted on Wasabi.
 Details of the simulations, simulated data, and information for accessing the data products can be found in the [data-products](data-products/README.md) directory.

-The input models and challenges for DC3 were provided by the COSI science teams.
+The input models and challenges for DC4 were provided by the COSI science teams.
 There are challenges for the different science groups: GRBs, Positrons, Nucleosynthesis, Galactic, Extragalactic, and Dark Matter.
 These are described in detail in the [Data Challenges](#data-challenges) section below.

 Users are encouraged to post feedback on the [Discussions](https://github.com/cositools/cosi-data-challenges/discussions) page.
 This can include solutions to specific challenges, questions, issues, etc.

-In summary, to get started with DC3, install cosipy, familiarize yourself with the [data-products](data-products/README.md), and then start working through the [Data Challenges](#data-challenges), as described below.
+In summary, to get started with DC4, install cosipy, familiarize yourself with the [data-products](data-products/README.md), and then start working through the [Data Challenges](#data-challenges), as described below.

 ## System Requirements
+We have made substantial efforts to optimize COSIPy for accessibility and performance.
+However, due to the high-dimensional instrument response and computational demands of full analyses, running the complete data challenge workflows and achieving COSI’s full analysis potential will typically require access to a computing cluster or a high-performance workstation.

-One of our goals in developing cosipy is to make it easily accesible to all users. **All of the Data Challenges should be doable on a laptop with at least 16 GB of RAM**.
-We are still working on optimizing the code, and so please let us know if you are running into memory issues.
+That said, many components of the data challenges can be run on a personal laptop with at least 16 GB of RAM.
+Users working on laptops may encounter limitations in runtime or memory for more advanced or large-scale analyses.

+If you experience performance or memory issues, please let us know — we are continuously working to improve efficiency and usability.

 ## Getting Help
 Please submit a new issue in the [cosipy](https://github.com/cositools/cosipy) git repository if you have issues with the code.
 If you have general feedback, or need further assistance, please reach out to the COSI Data Challenges team lead, Chris Karwin ([ckarwin@clemson.edu](mailto:ckarwin@clemson.edu)), the cosipy implementation lead, Israel Martinez-Castellanos ([israel.martinezcastellanos@nasa.gov](israel.martinezcastellanos@nasa.gov)), and the pipeline development lead Carolyn Kierans ([carolyn.a.kierans@nasa.gov](carolyn.a.kierans@nasa.gov)).